liweiyap/narradir-android/TERMS-AND-CONDITIONS.md

 ## Contact Me

-If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at liweiyap@gmail.com.
+If you have any questions or suggestions about my Terms and Conditions, do not hesitate to contact me at <a href="mailto:liweiyap@gmail.com">liweiyap [AT] gmail [DOT] com</a>.

 ## Acknowledgements